 What if I Signed a Contract with My Personal Injury Lawyer?

 In California, a written contract is required for a contingency fee case.
-The contract is primarily for the client’s protection, but may cause confusion when the client wants to consider changing personal injury lawyers.
+The contract is primarily for the client’s protection but may cause confusion when the client is considering changing personal injury lawyers.

 While the contract does give your original attorney some rights, it does not prevent you from changing lawyers.